 Double wall ovens have two separate ovens, allowing users to cook foods at two different temperatures.
-Some double ovens are quite pricey, but many are comparable in price to top-rated single wall ovens.
 Single-double wall ovens have two separate compartments in the same overall space as a single oven, while a true double wall oven has at least one full-size oven.
-This gives users a ton of capacity, but you'll need to have a larger space in your kitchen to accommodate the bigger oven.
+This gives users a ton of capacity, but you'll need to have a larger space in your kitchen to accommodate the bigger unit.
 Most double wall ovens still measure 30 inches wide, but they are around 50 inches tall (compared to about 30 inches for single wall ovens).

 Among double ovens, we found the best feedback for the GE PT9550SFSS (Est. $3,350), a true double oven that provides 5 cubic feet of capacity in both the upper and lower cavities.
 It's a strong performer overall, and one that's feature packed -- including the ability to be controlled by a smartphone.